eric88525/Gpt-Selenium/ReadMe.md

 # GPT + Selenium
 Selenium can directly control the browser to manipulate elements on the screen and is commonly used for dynamic web scraping.
-If you have already spent a lot of money buying GPT-Plus, but still need to pay extra for using the API (which is me), you can try this method instead.
+If you have already spent a lot of money buying GPT-Plus and do not want to pay extra for using the API (which is me), you can try this method instead.

 **Pros**
 Unlimited usage with a monthly fee of 20 USD.

 **Cons**
 Usage is limited to small amounts as there is a restriction of 45 minutes if too much data is requested within an hour.